These are the top 10 software development books that will help you learn and implement software development.

 by Mary Poppendieck, Tom Poppendieck

 The authors present seven essential “lean” ideas that readers can adapt for software development and demonstrate how they can serve as the foundation for effective agile development methodologies.
 Its material will be of interest to all software engineering groups, and in fact, the successful implementation of lean concepts in a company will necessitate collaboration among all sorts of engineering executives.
 This book is highly recommended because the chapters are very unique.
 The concepts are very well described and its content is very clear in all aspects.
-The software developers can improvise their skills of programming by going through this book.
+Software developers can improve their skills of programming by going through this book.

 by Mike Cohn